itsoctotv/how-do-i-develop-with-zephyr-1nce-blueprints/howto.md

 2. Connect the Micro-USB cable.
 3. Hold the middle button (SW3) on the Thingy:91 board.
 4. Switch on the power (SW1) to the Thingy:91.
-This will get the Thingy:91 into MCU-Boot Mode
+This will get the Thingy:91 into MCU-Boot Mode.
+### Flash the thingy:91 board:
+*(i hope there is a better way for flashing this)*

 To do this you first need to download the nRF Connect Desktop App [here](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop/Download?lang=en#infotabs), select "Linux" and download the AppImage.
 *(this has been tested on nRF Connect Desktop App Version 5.0.0)*
 Open the AppImage by typing in this command: